-How to Choose the Best Texting App for Small Business
+How to Choose the Best Business Texting App

-12 Things to Consider When Choosing The Best Texting App for Your Small Business
+12 Things to Consider When Choosing The Best Business Texting App for Your Business or Organization

-Texting enables you to connect with your customers in a really fast and personalized way.
+Texting enables you to connect with contacts and customers in fast and personalized ways.
 In fact, 98% of text messages get opened immediately and 67% of customers would rather text than talk or email with a business.
-For short messages and up-to-date communication, texting your customers is the way to go.

 Just because an app gives you more options, doesn’t mean it’s better.
 It just means that it’s going to take you and your team longer to understand and use.

-Many people are used to getting SMS text messages on their mobile apps on their phones.
-But if you’re looking at text messaging services for your business, you’ll probably need a way to text from your desktop or tablet as well.
-It is actually possible to text from a desktop and having an all-in-one solution saves time and increases efficiency across your business.
+Many people are used to getting SMS text messages on their phones.
+But if you’re looking at text messaging services for your business or organization, then you’ll probably need a way to text from your desktop or tablet.

-Depending on the size of your business or organization, adding multiple users to your account can be important.
+Depending on the size of your business or organization, adding multiple users to your account might be important.
 Good text messaging platforms allow you to add multiple users at various permission levels.

-However, when it comes to true customer engagement you’ll want a messaging platform that uses 10-digit long codes (10DLC).
-The reason?
-Short code text messaging is one-way and typically impersonal.
+When it comes to true customer engagement you’ll want a messaging platform that lets you text from a 10-digit phone number.

 If you’re a small business, no doubt you started out with a landline or even a personal cell phone number.
 This becomes a bit of a problem if you start texting customers from a different number.

-Call forwarding is typically an easier and more cost-effective solution.
+Call forwarding is typically an easier and more cost-effective solution than text enabling a landline.
 Other text messaging apps let you text enable your current number or integrate VOIP and voice-to-text features.
 Keep in mind, these features often come at a premium.

-Saving text messages that you send all the time is a time-saving power move.
-This is an advanced feature that not all texting apps utilize.
-Messaging apps that do allow you to write and save a message that feels personalized are best for productivity and efficiency.
+Saving the text messages that you send frequently is a time-saving power move.
+This is an advanced feature that not all texting apps offer.

-Organizing your customers and contacts into a list is essential.
+Organizing your customers and contacts into lists is essential.
 This is especially true when you want to send a text to a bunch of people.

 Suggested Article: The Guide to Selecting a Group Text App

-The best messaging platforms will actually archive, sort and order all of your inbound text messages.
-This keeps individual customer conversations separate and well ordered.
+The best messaging platforms will archive, sort, and order all of your inbound text messages.
+This keeps individual customer conversations separate and well-ordered.

-Opt-in and opt-out or TCPA compliance is actually very important and often overlooked.
-This is especially true when it comes to SMS marketing.
+Opt-in and opt-out or TCPA compliance is important and often overlooked.
+This is especially true when it comes to SMS marketing campaigns.
 You’ll want to know about the Telephone and Consumer Protection Act of 1991 (TCPA) regulations.

-Suggested Article: The Small Business TCPA Compliance Checklist and Guide
+Suggested Article: The Ultimate TCPA Compliance Checklist and Guide

 Some text messaging solutions use third-party services to pass data back-and-forth.
 Apps and platforms with native integrations typically work better in terms of functionality and storing data.
 They’re also typically easier to use.

-Customer service and support are important when evaluating any product or service.
+Customer service and support are important when evaluating any product.
 When it comes to text messaging platforms this consideration is two-fold.

 First, does the text messaging app allow you to perform customer service for your customers?
 For this, you need real-time conversations.

 54% of businesses already use text messaging to perform customer support.
 The reason?
-Immediate response and triaging of issues.
+Immediate response times.
 The faster you can resolve a problem, the better.